jeffthemaximum/ruby/rails/getting_started/README.md

   password: airjeff
 ```

+- You'll also have to add `gem 'pg'` inside `Gemfile` for this to work.

 ### Create a model in Rails that connects to the grants_grant table

 - First, make your model...